FaraTheVisionaryAnalyst/niyyahly-product-analytics/README.md

 ## Product Analytics Case Study

-NiyyahLy is a synthetic digital reflection product designed to help users engage in guided journaling and personal reflection.
+NiyyahLy is a synthetic digital reflection product designed to help users engage with guided journaling and personal reflection.

 This project demonstrates an end-to-end Product Analytics workflow using synthetic product event data.